danielchang2002/TaxiBGC_2022/example/README.md

-TaxiBGC is a computational pipeline that takes as inputs two raw fastq (or fastq.gz) files generated from paired-end metagenome reads; performs taxonomic profiling to identify BGC-harboring microbial species; and returns as outputs the predictions of experimentally characterized biosynthetic gene clusters (BGCs) and their known secondary metabolites (SMs).
+TaxiBGC is a computational pipeline that takes as inputs two raw fastq (or fastq.gz) files generated from paired-end metagenome reads; performs taxonomic profiling to identify BGC-harboring microbial species; and returns as outputs the predictions of experimentally characterized biosynthetic gene clusters (BGCs), their known secondary metabolites (SMs), and their source species.

 Below is a mini-tutorial on how to download a metagenome sample (run accession SRR6915153) from the Sequence Read Archive (SRA) and use TaxiBGC on the downloaded .fastq files.